Company Brain · Methodology

 The approach: Internal team adopts ChatGPT, builds some prompts, maybe sets up a knowledge base.
 Each workflow built from scratch.

 The problem: No foundational infrastructure means every workflow rebuilds the same context.
 No Brand DNA.
 No memory architecture.
-No governance.
+No reusable controls.
 No Brain emerges.

 Alternative